 A few weeks back I featured a Fig and Prosciutto Arancini recipe.
 One of the great things about Arancini is that you can take the basic recipe and change the flavors up by varying the stuffing.
 This slightly more traditional but no less tasty variation with smoked mozzarella and basil comes from my sister in-law, Diana.
 Another great thing about these little stuffed rice balls is that they are actually pretty versatile.
 They make for a great finger food for a casual party, or you can dress them up and serve as an antipasto for a nice sit down dinner.
 You are actually pretty likely to find some fancied up version of this Sicilian street food on the menu of an upscale restaurant nowadays.

 Update: If you are a visual person who likes to see things done step-by-step, then my new Skillshare video class on How to Make Arancini might be just the right thing for you.
-Enroll Now and get unlimited access to Skillshare for 3 months for only $0.99!
+Enroll Now and get unlimited access to Skillshare for 1 month for Free!

 - 2 tablespoons olive oil